-Water treatment plants disinfect water using chlorine, ultra-violet light, or ozone to remove waterborne bacteria such as E. coli.
-Unfortunately, these processes do not always remove all known pollutants.
+Over 99% of the UK population has access to the mains water supply, so we must acknowledge the risks to ensure our drinking water is safe.
+Water treatment plants disinfect water using chlorine, ultra-violet light, or ozone to remove waterborne illnesses such as E. coli.
+However, they do not always remove all known chemical contaminants.

 The 4 common sources of unwanted chemical contamination

 In the United Kingdom, there are four common sources of contamination that can pollute the public drinking water supply.
 These range from agricultural and industrial runoff, to fracking, to sewage disposal that results in compromised water quality in a large percentage of UK rivers.

 Rain or snow melt is not always absorbed through the soil.
 Instead, it runs into streams, rivers, and lakes, or it passes through cracks in the earth into the ground.
 This water is known as runoff, and it can pick up contaminants.
 If the runoff passes over a farm, these contaminants can include pesticides, fertilisers, and animal waste, and it becomes agricultural runoff.
 Agricultural runoff happens every time excessive rainwater or snow causes water to flow across the topsoil, then enter into waterways and surface water sources.

 Environment Agency figures show serious pollution incidents from livestock farms are now a weekly occurrence, with 5,300 cases of agricultural pollution recorded between 2010 and 2016 alone.
 Such polluted rainwater contaminates rivers, lakes and reservoirs as fertilisers cause toxic algae to grow uncontrollably: analysis shows that 58% of freshwater lakes across the Lake District, the West Midland Meres, the Scottish lochs and Northern Ireland have experienced a marked increase in toxic algae concentrations over the last 200 years.